If you only have a few minutes, please read this:

 How did we do this?
 By installing extra insulation, heat pumps and triple-glazed windows, we have cut the energy our house uses so much that it is now all generated by our solar panels.
 This not only gives us a zero-carbon footprint but zero heating and electricity bills combined.

-This book is the roadmap for you to go zero and to save money, probably thousands of dollars a year.
+This website and the accompanying book is the roadmap for you to go zero and to save money, probably thousands of dollars a year.
 It is based on our experience but also benefits from what we have learned along the journey.
 If we were to do it again, we could now do it better than the way we did it.
-This book is version 2.0 of the roadmap of how to go zero and save money.
+This advice is version 2.0 of the roadmap of how to go zero and save money.

 By going zero we have prevented over forty tons of carbon dioxide from entering the atmosphere.
 Forty tons.
 Each year.
 Every year.
 Forever.
-Forty tons is about the weight of twenty cars.
+Forty tons of carbon dioxide is about equal to the emissions from ten cars.
+You will do far more to save the planet from climate change by going zero on your home than you will by buying an electric vehicle.

 The conventional wisdom is that going zero can only be achieved on new houses, that it is very expensive, and that it requires big lifestyle compromises.
 I have found that the conventional wisdom is wrong, on all counts.
 We have gone zero on our drafty 1970’s house, we are saving over eleven thousand dollars a year on utility bills and we have done it without any big lifestyle compromises.
 On the contrary, our lifestyle has improved as our indoor air is fresher and more comfortable and our house is quieter.
 I still take long showers.